Nazar4568/AnomalyDetector/README.md

 6) **Deployment Simulation:** Saved the scaler, PCA, and model via `joblib`.
 Created a `deploy.py` script that loads these files to simulate real-time inference on a single new chip.

 **How to run**
-First execute main.py to train the model, then execute the deploy.py to get the result of out new_chip.csv
+First execute main.py to train the model, then execute the deploy.py to get the result of our new_chip.csv